rlp10/svtest/README.md

 - register_token could check to see that the token used is unique and throw an exception if not

-- There are no tests for the client and no exception handling
+- There are no tests for the client

 - There are only a few tests written for the server